clj-kondo/clj-kondo/tools/README.md

 | /tmp/foo.clj |    6 |    1 |   foo | clojure.core | defmacro |      3 |
 ```

+NOTE: breaking changes may occur as result of feedback in the next few weeks (2019-07-30).

 ## Unused vars

 ``` shellsession